How to Apply for an Education Loan to Study Abroad

 Government Subsidy

-Offer interest rate subsidy to those from the weaker sections of the society (applicable during the moratorium period)
+Offer interest rate subsidies to those from the weaker sections of society (applicable during the moratorium period)

 No interest rate subsidies